Saldanha Bay Local Municipality: Geography

 The municipality covers a total area of 2015 km2 which includes the West Coast Peninsula (also known as the Vredenburg Peninsula) and stretches southeast to include the West Coast National Park and the area around Hopefield.
 It abuts on the Bergrivier Municipality to the north and the Swartland Municipality to the east and south.

+According to the 2022 South African census, the municipality had a population of 154,635 people, with an average annual growth rate of 4.4% between 2011 and 2022.
+51.2% of the population identified as "Coloured," 30.2% as "Black African," and 16.5% as "White."

-According to the 2011 census the municipality has a population of 99,193 people in 28,835 households.
+According to the 2011 census the municipality had a population of 99,193 people in 28,835 households.
 Of this population, 55.8% describe themselves as "Coloured", 24.5% as "Black African", and 18.0% as "White".
 The first language of 72.5% of the population is Afrikaans, while 16.4% speak Xhosa, 6.6% speak English and 1.2% speak Sotho.

 The seat of the municipality and its largest town is Vredenburg, which is situated in the center of the eponymous peninsula and according to the 2011 census has a population of 38,382.
 To the south of Vredenburg is the harbour town of Saldanha (pop.
 28,142) on the edge of Saldanha Bay.
 There are several other fishing and holiday towns on the coast of the municipality: St Helena Bay (pop.
 11,529) on the northern coast of the Vredenburg Peninsula, Paternoster (pop.
 1,971) and Jacobsbaai (pop.
 416) on the western coast of the peninsula, and Langebaan (pop.
 8,297) on the opposite side of Saldanha Bay from Saldanha.
 In the interior of the municipality is the town of Hopefield (pop.
 6,460) and the village and air force base at Langebaanweg (pop.
 952).